AguaClara/sensor_dev/2018_fall/Sensor Development Fall 2018.md

 Additionally, the subteam worked on the microcontroller-interfaced analog (MIA) sensor, which houses an analog photodiode, a LED light source, and a microcontroller within a portable casing.
 Similar to the MAPE turbidity sensor, the MIA sensor measures the fluid turbidity using light intensity.
 However, this sensor detects light passing through the fluid using a photodiode, which is more reliable and less susceptible to noise.
 The microcontroller reads the data from the photosensor and converts it into turbidity values, using a relation established through calibration testing.
 This sensor serves as a prototype for a larger device that will function similarly to the MAPE turbidity sensor, providing treatment plant operators with affordable and user-friendly methods of determining fluid turbidity and the height of the sludge blanket.
 [If possible, try to put useful links and graphs in this part to make it more readable.
 It's good that you guys are familiar with what have been done.]

+## Methods
+Explain the techniques you have used to acquire additional data and insights.
+Reserve fine detail for the Manual at the end of the report, but use this section to give an overview with enough detail for the reader to understand your Results and Analysis.
+Describe your apparatus, and have a justification for every decision you made and every parameter you chose in the design of the apparatus.
+Be especially careful to detail the conditions your experiments were conducted under, as this information is especially important for interpreting your results

+Below, some example sections are given.
+Sectioning the report is meant to keep similar information together.
+Continue making sections as necessary, or delete sections if you do not need them.
+Feel free to add subsubsections to further delineate the information.
+For example, under the Experimental Apparatus section below, the EStaRS team might consider having sections such as "Filter Design" and "Filter Fabrication".

+# Manual

+## Fabrication Details
+Include any information related to the fabrication of equipment, experimental apparatuses, or technologies.
+Include the purpose of each step and the fabrication methods used.
+Reference appropriate safety precautions.

+## Special Components
+If your subteam uses a particular part that is unique and you could foresee a future subteam needing to order it or learn more about it, please include basic information like the vendor where it was purchased, catalog/item number, and a link to any documentation.

+There are two main

+## Experimental Methods
+### Set-up
+Step 1.
+* Put tasks in a sequential order.
+* It is okay to have sub-lists.
+  - Like this.